Milnor-type invariants for surface-links and cut-diagrams: Introduction

-In general, $\UU$ has an infinite number of loop-longitudes, and it will sometimes be useful to consider only a finite generating set of these loops. \begin{defi} Suppose that we are given, for each component $\Sigma_i$ of $\Sigma$, a collection of loops $\{\gamma_{ij}\}_j$ based at $p_{i}$, which represent a generating set for $\pi_1(\Sigma_i;p_i)$.
-We call \emph{system of loop-longitudes} for $\Sigma$ the collection of associated preferred $i$-th loop-longitudes, each denoted by $w_{ij}:= w_{\gamma_{ij}}\in G(\UU)$. \end{defi} Observe that any system $\{w_{ij}\}$ of loop-longitudes determines the whole loop-longitude maps $\lambda^l_i$.
+In general, $\UU$ has an infinite number of loop-longitudes, and it will sometimes be useful to consider only a finite generating set of these loops. \begin{defi} For each component $\Sigma_i$ of $\Sigma$, let $\{\gamma_{ij}\}_j$ be a collection of loops based at $p_{i}$ which represent a generating set for $\pi_1(\Sigma_i;p_i)$.
+The collection of associated preferred $i$-th loop-longitudes, each denoted by $w_{ij}:= w_{\gamma_{ij}}\in G(\UU)$, is called a \emph{system of loop-longitudes} for $\Sigma$. \end{defi} Observe that any system of loop-longitudes determines the whole loop-longitude maps $\lambda^l_i$, since these maps are homomorphisms.